brazdil/volnoti/README.md

 work with any sensible window manager.
 The original aim was to create a volume notification daemon for lightweight window managers like LXDE or XMonad.
 It is known to work with a wide range of WMs, including GNOME, KDE, Xfce, LXDE, XMonad, i3 and many others.
+The source code is heavily based on the GNOME notification-daemon.

 Dependencies
 ------------